samuel-walters/docker/README.md

 * `docker cp ./index.html 8c913389dc59:/usr/share/nginx/html/`: Example of copying a file from the localhost to the container.

-* `docker commit 8c913389dc59 samuelwalters/test:version2`: Making a commit with docker.
+* `docker commit containerid samuelwalters/test:version2`: Making a commit with docker.

 * `docker push samuelwalters/test:version2`: Making a push with docker.